 In 2008 the SAOF adopted as its vision Development Growth Excellence.
 This reflects the belief that in order to grow the sport, development and roll-out of education pathways is required in order to reduce the “Barriers to Entry” inherent in the sport.
 This vision also recognises that excellence, which includes being internationally competitive at the highest level, will not be possible without the foundation of development and growth of the sport.

-The SAOF’s 2013-2016 Development plan (download, pdf 330KB) has been devised after the conclusion of our generation of an orienteering Long Term Participant Development model.
+The SAOF’s 2021-2025 Development plan (download) has been devised after the conclusion of our generation of an orienteering Long Term Participant Development model.
 During our assessment of orienteering in South Africa it was identified that the weakness of Orienteering in South Africa relates to the small number of active participants in the sport as well as the lack of an effective education system to lower the barriers to entry inherent in the sport.
 In addition the small size of the active membership does not reflect South Africa’s demographics, which means we are not exposing possible future champions to the sport.

 It is the SAOF’s belief that in order to grow orienteering in South Africa we need to skill-up more people in the making of maps, in the coaching of participants and the in organising of events.
 Coupled to these problems is the challenge of volunteerism.
 Any initiatives to achieve the SAOF’s vision are constrained by the fact that their implementation relies on the efforts of a small number of volunteers.